How to Draw Bluey Family

 Color Chilli

-To color the majority of her body, use the shade of orange-red, keeping it bright, yet warm.
-She has white on her face and belly, and paws to make her soft.
-In contrast, there is are darker orange color on her back and ears.
-Cooling after being colored, Chilli appears very active and warm.
+To color the majority of her body, use the shade of orange-red, keeping it bright yet warm.
+She has white on her face and belly and paws to make her soft.
+In contrast, there is a darker orange color on her back and ears.
+Cooling after being colored, chili appears very active and warm.

 Fun Drawing Tips for Kids